-History degree without History A-Level?Watch
+History degree without History A-Level?Watch this thread

 After sixth-form, I want to study History (with another subject - e.g. French/English) at university.
 I've done my research and know that a lot of universities "highly recommend" History A-Level for the university course but don't list it as an essential.
 I want to aim for a top Russell Group university, such as Oxbridge or LSE etc.